MoheEdeen/Sunwave/README.md

 ## Installation and Usage

-1. Clone the repository or download the source code.
+1. Clone the repository or download the source code
 2. Install the required libraries by running:

    ```bash